22ms/n-body-sim/README.md

 These were all tested on an NVIDIA GPU but should work on other platforms, granted the **OpenCL / OpenGL sharing extension** is supported by the device.
 You can find the files [here]()

+> [!NOTE]
+>
+> The default configuration for the simulation does not account for the gravitational constant.
+It could be easily added to the world generators if you wish for the simulation to be in a realistic scale.

 ## Controls